aajonusnet/aajonusnet/md/Newsletters/How To Remove Fear Of Microbes.md

 microbes are killed.
 The highest temperature of compost depends on which organic wastes are composted.
 Low heat compost will render the best soil microbes.
-Some people produce earthworm-rich soil in wood-covered or slate- covered, sunken-in-the-ground old porcelain bathtubs full of earthworms in their yards.
-Some worm- growers use wooden boxes inlayed in the ground.
+Some people produce earthworm-rich soil in wood-covered or slate-covered, sunken-in-the-ground old porcelain bathtubs full of earthworms in their yards.
+Some worm-growers use wooden boxes inlayed in the ground.
 Containers are used so that worms do not migrate away from their worm ranches.
 People eat a little of the dirt every day or every other day.
 Some eat earthworms with dirt.